chaoabunga/mnscripts/README.md

 ---------

 Version: 0.1.1.3
-Scripts for installing and updating masternode coins such as ChainCoin and ArcticCoin easily.
+Scripts for installing and updating masternode coins such as ChainCoin and SocialSend easily.
 Installs Masternode, generate a key and the conf line for you.
 Experimental script, use at your own risk!!!

 ----------------